gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 <div id = "ascent_2"></div>

 Notice how the reconstructor works much like an artist does.
 First it paints a fairly generic face in broad strokes.
 Then it fills in small local details which make the face recognizable.
-Here are more examples
+Here is another example

 <div id = "ascent_3"></div>